 - Alcohol, controlled substances, and/or related paraphernalia are not permitted in the corridors, stairwells, or floor lounges of any campus facility.

-- Alcohol, controlled substances and/or related paraphernalia are not permitted in these facilities: Bonaventure Hall, Marian Hall, the Hawk’s Nest, or the Student Union.
+- Alcohol, controlled substances and/or related paraphernalia are not permitted in these facilities: Bonaventure Hall, Marian Hall, the Hawk’s Nest, the Port, or the Student Union.

 - No large quantities of alcohol will be permitted in university housing facilities or on travel associated with the university.
 Providing alcohol to others puts the community and its members at risk.